 The second VAT Mini One-Stop Shop (MOSS) return is due within 20 days of the end of the second quarter. that is: July 20.

 The MSI is the EU tax authority with which a merchant registers with for the purposes of declaring all of the VAT collected on their pan-EU supplies.
-For UK merchants this will typically be HMRC.
-Non-EU merchants have the option to register with any EU tax authority.
+For UK businesses this will typically be HMRC.
+Non-EU businesses have the option to register with any EU tax authority.

 So, remember, the second VAT MOSS returns are due by Monday, July 20.

 This is the straightforward part.
 There’s a report to be submitted and we know the deadline date – but what about the nitty-gritty?

 Here at Taxamo we have been in constant communication with tax authorities across the EU ahead of the first VAT MOSS report deadline (here’s our country-by-country guide).
 We have established that the information businesses need to file as part of the VAT MOSS return will be slightly different depending on what country you are filing in.

 Here we highlight five of the less well-known requirements of the VAT MOSS return:

 1. Rounding up, down, or somewhere in between

 The VAT MOSS report needs to show how much VAT a merchant needs to remit to a particular EU tax authority.
 But how is this VAT calculated prior to the submission of the report?
 Well, the answer varies depending on which EU tax jurisdiction the merchant has chosen as their MSI.